ene5135/2017_Spring_OS/README.md

 ptree_preOrder(temp_buf,nr,&init_task,&index);
 ```

-  temp_buf : It's not available to write the infomation in buf parameter directly.
-             temp_buf is temporary buf which has the same size of original buf.
-             By copy_to_user(), whole contents of temp_buf will be copied in buf.
+- temp_buf : It's not available to write the infomation in buf parameter directly. `temp_buf` is temporary buf which has the same size of original `buf`.
+By `copy_to_user()`, whole contents of `temp_buf` will be copied in `buf`.

-        nr : The same as the nr parameter
+- nr : The same as the nr parameter

-&init_task : It's the first process which is defined in sched.h.
-             &init_task will be the root of the tree.
+- &init_task : It's the first process which is defined in sched.h. &init_task will be the root of the tree.

-     index : It's the index of temp_buf.
-When all recursive calls are finished,
-             the # of whole entries will be saved in index.
+- index : It's the index of temp_buf.
+When all recursive calls are finished, the # of whole entries will be saved in index.

 ##### 1-2-5 copy_to_user
  `buf` and `nr`, which are passed through as parameters, are on the user space.
 So in kernel mode,